 DROP-IN ADVISING

-Drop-in advising is available during the academic year to all students and alumni and is designed for quick questions that take no more than 10 minutes to answer.
-No appointment is necessary!
+Drop-in advising is available to all students and alumni and is designed for quick questions that take no more than 15 minutes to answer.
 This is the best way for those who are not yet applying to law school to get your questions answered.
 Current applicants who have quick questions can take advantage of drop-in advising as well.
 If you have a long list of questions, you can visit drop-in advising as many times as necessary to get your questions answered.
 If you are a current applicant with detailed questions about your law school application process, you are encouraged to schedule an advising appointment.

 INFORMATION SESSIONS